cduerr/cloompt/README.md

 - `shell`: user's shell (e.g., `fish`)
 - `platform`: user's platform (e.g., `Darwin`)

+By default, the `system` proompt will be used.
+This is a system prompt engineering for general CLI assistance.
+You may safely delete or replace it.

 ---

 ### Context Dialogs / Conversations

 Context (dialogs) are saved to ~/.config/cloompt/context/  and maintained automatically.
 Use `--reset` to flush the current session context.